jquast/ucs-detect/docs/sw_results/XTerm.rst

 Full results available at ucs-detect_ repository path `data/linux-xterm-388.yaml <https://github.com/jquast/ucs-detect/blob/master/data/linux-xterm-388.yaml>`_

-.. _XTermwide:
+.. _xtermwide:

 Wide character support
 ++++++++++++++++++++++

-The best wide unicode table version for XTerm appears to be **15.0.0**, this is from a summary of the following
+The best wide unicode table version for xterm appears to be **15.0.0**, this is from a summary of the following
 results: